Migrating to 3.0 from 2.6

 - updateMasterEdges for folding edges

-To respect the isExpanded predicate, create the group on the master graph instead of the folding view.
+To respect the isExpanded predicate, create the group node in the master graph instead of the folding view graph.

 Core Changes